-Loncor Resources Inc. (TSX: “LN”; OTCQB: “LONCF”) has entered investment and joint venture relationships with two leading gold exploration and mining companies operating throughout Africa.
+Loncor Resources Inc. (TSX: “LN”; OTCQX: “LONCF”, FSE:LO51) has entered into investment and joint venture relationships with two leading gold exploration and mining companies operating throughout Africa.

-In June 2018, agreements were concluded with Resolute Mining Limited (ASX: RSG) whereby Resolute became Loncor’s second largest shareholder (currently holding 26% of Loncor’s outstanding shares).
+In June 2018, agreements were concluded with Resolute Mining Limited (ASX: RSG) - subsequently, Resolute became Loncor’s largest shareholder (currently holding 26% of Loncor’s outstanding shares).

 In January 2016, Loncor entered into a joint venture agreement with Barrick Gold Congo SARL (formerly Randgold Resources Congo SARL) (“Barrick”) (NASDAQ:GOLD), Barrick beginning a program of diamond drilling in June 2020 over numerous potential Tier 1 targets.
 This agreement provides for a joint venture (the "Joint Venture") between Loncor and Barrick covering 12 exploration permit areas held by Loncor in the Ngayu greenstone belt.
 Under the agreement certain parcels of land surrounding and including the Makapela and Yindi projects have been retained by Loncor and do not form part of the Joint Venture, with Barrick having certain pre-emptive rights over these two areas.
 Barrick manages and funds all exploration of the Joint Venture permit areas until the completion of a pre-feasibility study on any gold discovery meeting the investment criteria of Barrick.
 Once the Joint Venture has determined to move ahead with a full feasibility study, a special purpose vehicle ("SPV") would be created to hold the specific discovery area.
 Subject to the DRC’s free carried interest requirements, Barrick would retain 65% of the SPV with Loncor holding the balance of 35%.
 Loncor would then be required, from that point forward, to fund its pro-rata share of the SPV in order to maintain its 35% interest or be diluted.

-In June 2020, it was announced that Loncors 76.29% subsidiary, Adumbi Mining SARL (Adumbi Mining) had entered into a similar JV arrangement (the "New Barrick JV") as above with Barrick for two exploitation permits held by Adumbi Mining.
+In June 2020, it was announced that Loncors 84.68% subsidiary, Adumbi Mining SARL (now Adumbi Mining S.A.) had entered into a similar JV arrangement (the "New Barrick JV") as above with Barrick for two exploitation permits held by Adumbi Mining.
 The ground being contiguous to the Imva area within the Ngayu gold belt.

 In January 2017, Loncor announced preliminary results of the geophysical airborne survey undertaken by Barrick as part of its initial Joint Venture with Loncor.
 A 10,013 line-kilometre helicopter-borne electromagnetic ‘VTEM’ survey (the “JV Survey”) was completed over the Ngayu belt.
 The JV Survey was performed by Geotech Airborne Limited over a span of approximately five months.
 This airborne geophysical survey provided a valuable additional layer of geological information through mapping the conductivity nature of the belt.
 The new data has assisted with resolving the lithological nature of the belt as well as assisting in identifying major structures and areas of structural complexity.